BloomTech-Labs/labs9-employee-scheduler/README.md

 #### Instructions for .env Variables:

 ##### Client:
-The client will need two environment variables.
+The client will need 2 environment variables.
 You can copy-paste the first.
 You will need to create your own for the latter.
 <br/><br/>
 Follow the instructions [here](https://firebase.google.com/docs/web/setup) to create a Firebase account & project.
 Once your project is set up, go to your project's settings page to find your "Web API Key"; that value (as a string) will be your `REACT_APP_FIREBASE_KEY`.
 ```